 Treatment of Vapor Deposited Aluminum for Corrosion Resistance and Better Barrier Performance.

 Vacuum deposited aluminum is super-reactive until it has been passivated.
 Passivation mainly occurs after the aluminum has been exposed to moisture in ambient air - especially during the the slitting/rewinding process.
 The hydrated aluminum oxide that forms is a poor barrier to moisture vapor and oxygen.
 This makes the bulk of the aluminum highly susceptible to corrosion.
 Additionally, prior to exposure to ambient air - while still in the vacuum chamber - freshly deposited aluminum reacts with the back side of the substrate during the rewind process.
 This often results in "blocking" during slitting, which negatively impacts barrier performance.

-Oxygen plasma treatment of the freshly metallized surface in the vacuum results in the formation of a high quality aluminum oxide layer (Al2O3 ) which improves corrosion resistance and reduces bonding of the aluminum with the backside of the polymer film.
-Reduction of bonding between the aluminum and the polymer film, reduces pick-off of the aluminum during the slitting/rewinding process which.
+Plasma treatment of vapor deposited aluminum, immediately after deposition, results in the formation of a high quality aluminum oxide layer that works to improve barrier performance and corrosion resistance. improves corrosion resistance and reduces bonding of the aluminum with the backside of the polymer film.
+Reduction of bonding between the aluminum and the polymer film, reduces pick-off of the aluminum during slitting.
 Pick-off reduction leads to significant improvement in the barrier properties of the metallized films.